elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Mass without community or communion
-- a church burns in the coffer of the twisted forest
+- a church burns in the coffers of the twisted forest
-- the rocket debris say hurray
+- the debris of firecrackers shout hurrah
-- the flesh flies in wood shavings of dark Africa.
+- the flesh flies in swarfs of dark Africa.

 - {:.sp} The Woman Reciter.

-- {:.pr} There will still be eyes like sunflowers and large soybeans in love, blindfolded with birds as beautiful as an alarm of Adam's apple in the flash of brief furies.
+- {:.pr} There will still be eyes like sunflowers and large soybeans in love, blindfolded with birds as beautiful as the sounds of an Adam's apple in the flash of brief furies.

 - {:.sp} The Man Reciter.

 - Princess palm cutters,
 - snake charmers
-- you will not charm my inexorable hourglass hands
+- you will not charm my unstoppable hourglass hands
-- and I arrive in this country where nothing happens
+- and I come to this land where nothing presses
+- lest all
-- lest things fall asleep.
+- fall asleep.

 ---